Cyperus odoratus L. APNI*

 Nut trigonous, obovoid, about half as long as glume, 1.3–2 mm long, 0.5–0.8 mm diam., pale to dark brown.

-Distribution and occurrence: Grows on creek banks and in swamps; in coastal areas, rare north from near Gerringong.
+Distribution and occurrence: Grows on creek banks and in swamps; in coastal areas, sporadically found north from near Gerringong.

 NSW subdivisions: NC, CC